 Drilling firm — dispute over costs to build a platform and production line in the Gulf of Mexico

-Closely held company — derivative action filed against it by its former founder
+Closely held company — restaurant chain had a derivative action filed against it by its former founder

 Investment firm — dispute over ownership rights to real property after foreclosure

-American Arbitration Association — arbitrator in numerous matters and other arbitration forums
+American Arbitration Association — arbitrator in numerous matters, as well as arbitrator in other forums

 Court-appointed receiver — served as court-appointed receiver over a business enterprise

-Court-appointed special master — served as court-appointed special master over a large product liability case
+Court-appointed special master — served as court-appointed special master over a large products liability case

 Publications and Speeches